Email Copywriting is the backbone of your email marketing campaign.

 You wouldn’t want to sound like a corporation while talking to your customer.

 When you use a second-person narrative in your email copywriting, it adds a personal touch to the email.

 Also, when the subscriber reads it, the email looks as if it is exclusively drafted to address them only.

 Adding a personal touch to the email copywriting, the communication becomes more intimate.

-It makes the conversation almost like having a one-on-one conversation to every particular memeber of your subscription, and they feel that too.
+It makes the conversation almost like having a one-on-one conversation to every particular member of your subscription, and they feel that too.

-Look at the emails you recieve per day and see which kind of emails, marketing or otherwise connect to you, and whether they have second-person narrative.
+Look at the emails you receive per day and see which kind of emails, marketing or otherwise connect to you and whether they have a second-person narrative.